 Stories We Tell is an intriguing documentary that succeeds because it never feels like work.
 It’s easy to get engrossed, and Polley’s style is a key factor.
 I haven’t seen her other films, so this is my first exposure to her as a director.
-She’s clearly a talented filmmaker who does a lot more than present the material.
-Her approach enhances the story and has plenty to say about the nature of documentary filmmaking.
+She’s a talented filmmaker who does a lot more than present the material.
+Her approach enhances the story and has plenty to say about documentary filmmaking.
 We’re obsessed with uncovering the truth, but is that really the most important element?
 When family is involved, the emotional bonds that have built over multiple decades are essential.
 Polley brings a creative approach to a personal tale and delivers one of my best film experiences of the year.

 Next week, I’ll close out the marathon with Sofia Coppola’s The Bling Ring.